mehrantsi/high-performance-kv-store/README.md

 ### Prerequisites

+- Linux kernel version 6.8+
-- Linux kernel headers (matching your current kernel version)
+- Linux kernel headers
-- GCC
+- GCC-12
 - Make
 - Root access (for loading the module and creating the device node)